Challenges of Caring for Someone With Dementia

 Its because of memory issues that wandering is a very real risk, which is exactly what our GPS Trackers for dementia are designed to assist with.
 The dementia sufferer may suddenly forget where they are, where they were going, or how to get home.
 Added to this is the passage of time – if the person forgets how long has passed, then they might underestimate (or forget) the concern of the carers back home.
 Its not uncommon for a carer to spend hours looking for their loved one, only for the person to act confused and defensive about what all the fuss was about!

-When instant locations are requested from GPS Trackers, most of the time its simply for reassurance.
+When instant locations are requested from Trackers for dementia, most of the time its simply for reassurance.
 Being able to see where the person is can rule out that fear that they’ve wandered too far, or wandered into a random field or road.
 Obviously, where a location is cause for concern either because of where it is or how long the person has been out, then locating and retrieving them is reassuringly easier and quicker than waiting and worrying, searching for hours or calling the police.
 Currently the number of dementia sufferers who carry a location device is in the absolute minority, but in time will likely become almost mandatory and commonplace when symptoms of dementia begin to include wandering.

 "I’ve been so impressed with your product (and your support service) that I am intending to speak to the local police, Social Services & local Alzheimer’s Society to advocate it’s use for wanderers like my father-in-law."B Donaldson